 Dear Sir,

-Tender No: IDRBT/SYS/VR//2025 – 2026 dated 03th July, 2025.
+Re- Tender No: IDRBT/SYS/VR//2025 – 2026 dated September 8, 2025.

-Request for Proposal (RFP) for Supply, Installation and Maintenance of Hardware Security Modules (Network based), PED Device and Backup HSM at IDRBT .
+Request for Proposal (RFP) for Supply, Installation and Maintenance of Hardware Security Modules (Network based), at IDRBT .

-Being duly authorized to represent and act on behalf of …………………………………. (hereinafter referred to as “the Applicant”), and having reviewed and fully understood all of the qualification requirements and information provided, the undersigned hereby apply Request for Proposal (RFP) for Supply, Installation and Maintenance of Hardware Security Modules (Network based), PED Device and Backup HSM at IDRBT .
+Being duly authorized to represent and act on behalf of …………………………………. (hereinafter referred to as “the Applicant”), and having reviewed and fully understood all of the qualification requirements and information provided, the undersigned hereby apply Request for Proposal (RFP) for Supply, Installation and Maintenance of Hardware Security Modules (Network based), at IDRBT .
 The details as per the requirements of the RFP enquiry are enclosed for your consideration.

 Yours faithfully,